Quarto

 Engage readers by adding interactive data exploration to your documents using Jupyter Widgets, htmlwidgets for R, Observable JS, and Shiny.

-It seems to load jupyter notebook source docs just fine, and notably promises that it will actually render citations correctly in jupyter.
+It seems to load jupyter notebook source docs just fine, and notably promises that it will actually render citations correctly in jupyter, which is an upgrade.

 C&C codebraid.